Anxiety

 Medication alone is rarely sufficient for sustained anxiety relief:

-• Cognitive Behavioral Therapy (CBT): First-line, evidence-based
+• Cognitive Behavioral Therapy (CBT): First-line for many anxiety disorders

 • Exposure therapy: Particularly for social anxiety, panic, PTSD